opencog/atomspace/opencog/query/README-constraint.md

 These techniques can prune the search space from 10^77 to thousands.

+## Domain Inference: Where Do Domains Come From?

+A critical question: how do we determine the domain (set of possible values) for each variable?
+This is not always straightforward.

+### Case 1: Domains from Ground SetLinks (Ideal Case)

+When matching a pattern SetLink against a ground SetLink in the AtomSpace, the domain is exactly the elements of the ground SetLink.

+Example: Pattern `{$a, $b, $c}` matching ground `{x, y, z}`
+- Initial domain of $a, $b, $c is {x, y, z}
+- When $a binds to x, remove x from domains of $b, $c
+- Domain comes "for free" from the ground term

+This is the ideal case for constraint propagation: domains are small (N elements for N-element SetLink) and immediately available.

+### Case 2: Domains from Anchoring Constants

+When a pattern contains constants (non-variable atoms), these anchor the search and implicitly define domains.
+For example, with predicate `(Predicate "row-constraint")`, the associated SetLinks define what ground SetLinks are candidates, and their elements define the domain.

+The existing graph-crawler search already uses constants to narrow the search space.
+Constraint propagation builds on this by further pruning within the UnorderedLink matching phase.

+### Case 3: Domains from Type Constraints (Problematic)

+A variable declared as `(TypedVariable (Variable "X") (Type 'Concept))` has a domain of all ConceptNodes.
+This could be millions of atoms - far too large to enumerate explicitly.

+**This case is NOT suitable for explicit domain tracking.** The existing graph-crawler approach handles this implicitly by following edges rather than enumerating.
+Constraint propagation should not attempt to materialize such large domains.

+### Case 4: Pure Variable Patterns (Degenerate)

+If a pattern SetLink contains only variables with no anchoring constants anywhere in the query, there may be no practical way to determine a finite domain.
+This is a degenerate case where constraint propagation offers no benefit.

+### Applicability Heuristic

+Constraint propagation is beneficial when:
+1. **Domains are small**: The ground SetLinks being matched have few elements (tens, not millions)
+2. **Variables are shared**: Multiple SetLinks contain the same variables, creating cross-constraints
+3. **Permutation explosion is the bottleneck**: The naive N! enumeration dominates search time

+When domains would be large (millions of atoms), the overhead of tracking them exceeds any benefit.
+The system should detect this and fall back to the existing permutation enumeration.

+A practical threshold might be: only use constraint propagation when the ground SetLink has fewer than ~1000 elements, and multiple SetLinks in the pattern share variables.

 ## Proposed Architecture

 ### 1. Domain Tracking in PatternTerm